rslifka/fate_of_all_fools/README.md

 1. [FIGHT FOREVERRRR GUARDIANNN](https://www.youtube.com/watch?v=sAhhgmf6Xg8&feature=youtu.be&t=5)!!!

 # Development
 `Fate of All Fools` is a node-based project.
 Please see [package.json](https://github.com/rslifka/fate_of_all_fools/blob/master/package.json) for a list of dependencies.
-Much of the complexity of the project settings has been done to maximize the modify => refresh => evaluate loop when working locally, so that you can see your changes in DIM the most quickly, since that's where you spend most of your time.
+Much of the complexity of the project settings has been done to have the modify => refresh => evaluate loop happen as quickly as possible when working locally, so that you can see your changes in DIM the most quickly, since that's where you spend most of your time.

+## Environment
 1. [Install TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) from the Chrome Web Store.
 1. Enable `Allow access to file URLs` in Tampermonkey extension configuration inside of Chrome.
 This allows you to refresh your browser to pick up local changes during active development, using the file URLs present in the next steps.
 1. Add a script, and paste the contents of [fateOfAllFools.dev.user.js](https://github.com/rslifka/fate_of_all_fools/blob/master/fateOfAllFools.dev.user.js).